Buccaneer (board game): Game play

 The players each have a ship which they can sail to Treasure Island and pick up a "Chance Card."
 These cards contain instructions, either bad ("You are blown to Cliff Creek") or good ("Take treasure up to 5 in total value").
 The treasure is placed inside the plastic ship, which can contain up to two treasures, and the player can sail back to home port to unload the treasure, or trade treasure and crew at the other ports.

 Players can attack other players' ships during the game and capture their treasure or crew.
 The number of spaces a player can move and outcomes of battles are decided on the crew cards held in the hand of each player.

 In all versions since "1958 version" (and perhaps earlier) the winner was the first to collect 20 points worth of treasure.

 Treasure table

 Other versions

 The US version of the game was called Trade Winds and used slightly different rules and board additions.
-The winning condition was not changed, gathering treasure worth 20 points at the players home port.
+The winning condition was not changed, gathering treasure worth 20 points at the player's home port.

 To coincide with the recent Pirates of the Caribbean movies, a special Pirates of the Caribbean edition of Buccaneer was launched in 2006.